What Causes Tornados?

 Landspout tornadoes are a rare type of tornado that form when the wind blows very hard in certain regions of the planet, especially in the United States.
 Usually classified as EF3 and EF4 tornadoes, this tornado is known for its fast forward motion and ability to intensify rapidly.
 When a landspout forms, it can form in a matter of minutes.

 Tornadoes are regularly among the most destructive and dangerous storms in the world.
-We don’t know precisely what causes them, but there are a number of theories.
+We don’t know precisely what causes them, but there are some theories.
 One of the most plausible is that they are the result of a disturbance in the atmosphere, which manifests itself as a rotating convection column.
 The swirling air creates a vortex of air in the low atmosphere, which then warms and cools unevenly, causing it to tilt.
 The vortex then rotates and rises, sucking in more warm air from below and turning into a tornado.

 Tornadoes can be formed by the combination of the rotation of warm, moist air and the slow movement of cool air towards the front of the storm, which causes a rotating column of air to form.
 These rotating columns then interact with a second rotating column of air, causing the rotation to reverse, thereby “spinning” the column vertically.
 They then interact with yet another rotating column of air, causing the rotation to reverse yet again, thereby “spinning” the column from the side.
 At the same time, the rotating column of air is causing the air within it to get warm and the air around it to get much cooler.
 This is what causes the tornado to produce large amounts of rotation that is visible on the ground: the